disktree/stritter.audio/content/project/einsiedlerpark/index.md

 The following work is the result of translating an eight minute part of the recording to text, sound drawings and sound objects.
 This work is a mix of strategies.
 I imitate single sound objects with synthesizers, a violin and acoustic objects and spread the initial recording to more than 60 different channels assigned to different Bandpass Filters.

 > Spatialisation: One or two speakers in the middle of the room pointing to the ceiling.
 8 or more speakers as far on the outside of the room as possible.

+{{< youtube "zXlyt6Qu7CQ" >}}